 Including adequate amounts of magnesium in your diet treats cold hands and feet -- low extremity temperature may be related to a deficiency of this mineral.
-Adult women need up to 300 mg of magnesium daily, and men require up to 400 mg.
+Adults assigned female at birth need up to 300 mg of magnesium daily, and adults assigned male at birth require up to 400 mg.
 You can get more magnesium in your meal plan by consuming tofu, whole grains, many types of nuts, baked potatoes, seaweed and green leafy vegetables.

 - Office of Dietary Supplements; Iron; August 2007

 - University of Maryland Medical Center; Vitamin B-12 (Cobalamin); June 2009

 - "Life Extension Magazine"; Vitamin B12: Surprising New Findings; Terri Mitchell; December 2000

 - DrWeil.com; Cold Hand and Feet; Andrew Weil, M.D.

 - University of Maryland Medical Center; Vitamin B-3 (Niacin); June 2009